TsienJin/SC1015-Project/README.md

 ![Linear regression code](https://i.imgur.com/fmBjULZ.png) ![Predicting REM using stress level](https://i.imgur.com/ocSPOZH.png) ![Linear regression line for REM using stress level](https://i.imgur.com/kppN846.png) ![Predicting sleep hours using stress level](https://i.imgur.com/98YAL7n.png) ![Linear regression line for REM using stress level](https://i.imgur.com/9BIdwRW.png)

 ### Findings
-- From the high Explained Variance (R^2) and low Mean Squared Error (MSE), we can tell that it is a good model of linear regression.
+- From the high Explained Variance (R^2) and low Mean Squared Error (MSE), we can tell that it is a good model of linear regression
-- Thus, with the coefficients of the linear regression model, we can now link both datasets and models together, using the common data of `"Stress Level"`, to predict sleep quality using emotions.
+- Thus, with the coefficients of the linear regression model, we can now link both datasets and models together, using the common data of `"Stress Level"`, to predict sleep quality using emotions
-- However, since our stress level only have `four` discrete levels, it also means that our predicted values of `Eye Movement (REM)` and `Sleeping Hours` as measures for sleep quality, will only have `four` discrete values, which means everybody who have the same stress level, will have the same `Eye Movement (REM)` and `Sleeping Hours`, and thus same sleep quality.
+- However, since our stress level only have `four` discrete levels, it also means that our predicted values of `Eye Movement (REM)` and `Sleeping Hours` as measures for sleep quality, will only have `four` discrete values, which means everybody who have the same stress level, will have the same `Eye Movement (REM)` and `Sleeping Hours`, and thus same sleep quality
-- Since that is not the case, it means that our dataset could be further improved by having numeric values for stress, instead of categorical values for stress levels.
+- Since that is not the case, it means that our dataset could be further improved by having numeric values for stress, instead of categorical values for stress levels

 # Sub-topic 2: How can we use numeric sleeping data to predict stress level if emotions are unavailable
 In the case of the user being unsure of his/her own emotions, he/she can also rely on his/her numeric sleeping data to predict his/her stress level.